inan1993/Slogo_CS308/DESIGN.md

 There are three main components to the design ie. back-end, Shared Data Objects and the front-end.
 The back-end modifies the data in the shared data objects while the front-end uses the information from the shared data objects.
 This is illustrated in the figure below.

 ![Diagram](https://i.imgur.com/Iomn7rN.png)

 Figure: Overall data sharing and communication mechanism
 Note: The direction of the arrow shows that the part where the arrow originates has access to the part where the arrowhead points to

 ![Diagram](https://i.imgur.com/0CRwXOK.png)

 We have created the design in such a way that there needs to be communication between back-end to back-end, front-end to front-end, front-end to back-end, and back-end to front-end.
 Therefore we have APIs for all these four types of communication.

 ![Diagram](https://i.imgur.com/yHHeDsE.png)

 Figure: Design diagram of Backend

 ##Logic of the program
-When the program start, it will enter a loop of waiting for user’s input, executing the input and displaying the results.
+When the program starts, it will enter a loop of waiting for user’s input, executing the input and displaying the results.
 User’s input includes choosing items from the drop-down boxes on the screen, typing codes into the console, and selecting previous functions or commands from the drop-down boxes.
 After receiving the inputs, different event handlers will be triggered.

 For events like user selects a new background color, or user selects a new type of language, the handler will directly call frontend-frontend API, without using the backend resources.